inactinique/zotero_topics/zotero_topic_modeling/docs/SPEAK_WITH_PDFS.md

 Behind the scenes, the system:

 1. Breaks your PDFs into smaller chunks
-2. Creates vector embeddings for each chunk
+2. Creates an internal index of these chunks
 3. When you ask a question, it finds the most relevant chunks
-4. It then uses these chunks to generate an answer
+4. It then uses these chunks as context to generate an answer

 If you're using Anthropic's API, it will use Claude to generate higher quality answers.
 If you're using Ollama, it will use your local model for generating responses.